Flip the switch on

 by starting at TSTC.

-Students will build a solid base of electronics courses and a concentration on microprocessor instruction — the framework for almost unlimited electronics applications.
-Students also will gain the competitive edge by learning LabView, the current program used in the industry.
+As a student, you'll build a solid base of electronics courses and a concentration on microprocessor instruction — the framework for almost unlimited electronics applications.
 With expert faculty members and guidance from professionals in the field, the program provides the basis in science, engineering, math and electronics needed for the complex equipment used in commercial and industrial applications like those in radio, radar, sonar, navigational equipment and computers, medical measuring or control devices and more.